13 Dec Applying to the NCS – Top Tips!

 Do I benefit from submitting my application straight away?

 No!
-You gain no advantage from being the first to complete the form.
+You gain no advantage from being the first to submit your form.
 We’d much rather you spent the time checking the content and making sure you submit the best application possible.
-However you must submit your form by the deadline.
+However, you must submit your form by the deadline.